brandonyongys/brandonyongys.github.io/_posts/2020-06-22-PART-2-SG-daily-thread.md

 by: _Afraidofdownvotes0_ (-31 votes)

 ### What are some of the commonly used words?
 I've plotted a word cloud for the entire year of 2019 as well as for the circuit breaker period.
-Prior to analysis, I have removed the commonly stopwords and removed more words that do not bring much significance.
+Prior to analysis, I have removed most of the commonly stopwords and removed more words that do not bring much significance.

 ![Word Cloud - 2019](https://github.com/brandonyongys/brandonyongys.github.io/blob/master/img/202006-sg-reddit/Word%20frequency%20for%20year%202019.png?raw=true)
 ![Word Cloud - CB](https://github.com/brandonyongys/brandonyongys.github.io/blob/master/img/202006-sg-reddit/Word%20frequency%20for%20CB%20duration.png?raw=true)

 Here, you can see what are some of the most frequently used words by the users.
 The top few words that are consistently used are "one", "think" and"work".

+Of course, the above analysis is still in progress, as I did not remove all the stopwords nor have I tokenize the text.

 That's all for this part 2.
 It's quite a short section.
 In the next section, I'd like to dive further in and see how have the discussion topics changed over the years.